 During an endometrial biopsy, your gynecologist will remove a small sample of tissue from the lining of your uterus, called the endometrium.
 There are several reasons your gynecologist may recommend an endometrial biopsy, which is a short procedure that can usually be performed in your OB/GYN clinic in about 10 minutes.

 Endometrial biopsies are performed in order to diagnose diseases of the endometrium.
 Your gynecologist may perform a biopsy to find out what is causing bleeding after menopause or persistent breakthrough bleeding, to screen for endometrial cancer, or to see how hormonal therapy is impacting your endometrial tissue.
 A biopsy can also be used to evaluate your fertility if you are trying to become pregnant.
-No anesthesia is necessary for the procedure, but your gynecologist may recommend that you take an over-the-counter pain medication or a sedative before your biopsy for your comfort.
+No anesthesia is necessary for the procedure, but your gynecologist may recommend that you take over-the-counter pain medication or a sedative before your biopsy for your comfort.